 Exploring geometry.
-Learning connections between math and other fields– especially art — and having “that is so cool!” moments.
-Talking about things mathematical and things not-mathematical with my husband.
-Spending time with my kids and watching them become young adults.
+Learning connections between math and other fields, especially art, and having “that is so cool!” moments.
+Learning how people learn.
+Volunteering as a tutor.
+Talking about things mathematical and not-mathematical with my husband.
 Reading (mostly mysteries), gardening, exercising.

 Ph.D., M.S., Northwestern University

 For my dissertation, I studied Commutative Ring Theory and Homological Algebra.
 Now, I’m spending time learning non-Euclidean geometry, and exploring the connections between math and art, as I mentioned earlier.